jscpeterson/reminders/README.md

 ### Installing
 To start the project in a development setting, do the following:

-Clone the project.
+* Clone the project.

 `git clone https://gitlab.com/da2nd/reminders.git`

-Create your virtual environment using Python 3.7.
+* Create your virtual environment using Python 3.7.

 `python3 -m venv env`

-Install dependencies using `pip`.
+* Install dependencies using `pip`.

 `pip install -r requirements/dev.txt`

+* Make a copy of .env to hold your environment variables

+`cp .env.example .env`

+* Fill out the values for your development environment.

-Set up the database.
+* Set up the database.

 `python manage.py migrate`

-Run the server.
+* Run the server.

 `python manage.py runserver`